lukereding/book_notes/notes_noise.md

   - (2) collect the facts for each consideration. each consideration should be independent and as specific as possible. ideally the considerations are MECE.
   - (3) discuss each considerations in turn - get initial reads, discuss the facts, then get another read. assign the confidence associated with the rating for each consideration
   - importantly, the scheme allows for judgement—people don't like to have their hands tied—it just saved it to the end after everyone has discussed each consideration
+- they make some good point about machine learning / use of models:
+  - yes, if training data is biased, the model will of course also be biased
+  - but, because ML algorithms are not noisy, the are, in a way, more transparent than humans. this is, i think, the first time i've seen this sort of argument made: if we apply the same 'explanability' needs to humans vs. algorithms, algorithms will tend to be more explainable, in part because they aren't noisy
+  - we can do studies to tend for disparate impact, and again, the lack of noise in algorithms makes this cleaner
+  - at the same time, of course, algorithms can be worse if they are more consistently biased than people
+- judgement implies noise
+- pushback against decreasing noise
+  - there's an interesting part in the book where they discuss how many people emotionally don't like methods that reduce noise
+  - no noise -> no creativity?
+  - there's an interesting tension: rules, noise-free, "fair", subject to gaming <----> noisy judgement, "unfair", due to inherent noise can't be gamed
+- rules vs standards
+  - rules = hard lines; eliminate noise. can be gamed if people figure them out. hard to create rules that cover all relevant cases
+  - standards = allow people to use judgement, but provide a framework for doing so. more useful if things change quickly or the rules don't cover all relevant cases